 7.5.
-Marking of Containers for Live Prawn or Shrimp and Labeling Frozen Product
+Marking of Containers for Prawn and Labeling Frozen Product

-All containers or baskets holding live prawn or shrimp, and all containers of frozen prawn or shrimp, will be marked or tagged at all times starting in the 2023/24 season.
-A standard will be developed and implemented after consultation with industry.
+Conditions of Licence will require all containers of frozen prawn tails to be marked or tagged at all times starting in the 2023/24 season.
+A standard label has been developed and implemented after consultation with industry.